percona/pmm/doc/source/glossary.option.rst

 .. option:: ORCHESTRATOR_PASSWORD

-   Pass this option, when running your :term:`PMM Server` via |docker| to set the orchestrator password.
+   Pass this option, when running your :ref:`PMM Server <PMM-Server>` via
+   |docker| to set the orchestrator password.

    This option has no effect if the :option:`ORCHESTRATOR_ENABLED`